jdanielmourao/obsidian-sanctum/README.md

 ![sanctum-readme-title](https://user-images.githubusercontent.com/91087143/136701698-2464f5d0-30d5-4ee5-9261-4cca96448192.png)

-Sanctum’s a minimalist theme with the aim of creating a serene space of retreat, for thought and uninterrupted work.
+Sanctum’s a minimalist theme for creating a serene space of retreat, for thought and uninterrupted work.

 ## Installation
-**Sanctum is now available in Community Themes!** In obsidian, go to `Settings ➞ Appearance ➞ Manage`, and look for `Sanctum`.
+Inside obsidian, go to `Settings ➞ Appearance ➞ Manage`, and look for `Sanctum`.

 You can also manually install Sanctum by:
 1. Downloading the CSS file and moving it into the folder `.obsidian/themes/` located in your vault folder;